TheRealJeff/speaker-amplifier/README.md

 # speaker-amplifier
 This repository is for the PCB designs and other documentation related to a DIY speaker amplifier build.
-The amplifier cabinet will be made by hand and the circuitry will be designed using ALTIUM and soldered in-house.
+The amplifier cabinet will be made by hand and the circuitry was designed with KiCAD and soldered in-house.
+Currently, the amplifier features a pre-amp, equalizer control (treble, mid, bass), volume control and a final amplifier.

 ## Speaker Specs
 * Model: PSB 40MKII